Azure-Samples/iot-hub-c-raspberrypi-docker/README.md

    cd docker-based-raspberrypi-c-tutorial/src
    ```

 2. CMake is used for building the source code.
-We want all CMake files are placed in one standalone folder so that they won't mess up with our existing code.
+We want all CMake files are placed in one standalone folder so that they won't mess up our existing code.
 Let's create the folder, say `build`, under `src` folder.

    ```bash
    mkdir build